TashaTJ/pawsome-portraits-v4/README2.md

 ## Wireframes

-The Wireframes were produced using LINK Balsamiq
-The final site varies from the wireframes due to developments the occured during the building process.
+The Wireframes were produced using [Balsamiq](https://balsamiq.com/) The final site varies from the wireframes due to developments the occured during the building process.

 Home: